PythonCharmers/python-future/README.rst

 Utilities
 ---------
-``future`` also provides some useful functions and decorators in the to ease backward compatibility with Py2 in the ``future.utils`` module.
-These are a selection of the most useful functions from ``six`` and various home-grown Py2/3 compatibility modules from prominent Python projects (Jinja2, Pandas, Django).
+``future`` also provides some useful functions and decorators to ease backward compatibility with Py2 in the ``future.utils`` module.
+These are a selection of the most useful functions from ``six`` and various home-grown Py2/3 compatibility modules from various Python projects, such as Jinja2, Pandas, IPython, and Django.

 Examples::